zcorpan/html-parser-book/manuscript/parser.md

 The "...attributes..." part was all the attributes from the "isindex" token, except with the "name" attribute set to the value "isindex" (ignoring any explicit "name" attribute).

-Some browsers implemented `isindex` as a parser macro already, while others did not and treated it more like its own element that was a widget.
-(TODO which browsers?)
+Internet Explorer and Opera implemented `isindex` as a parser macro already, while Firefox and Safari treated it more like its own element, like a widget.
+One practical difference is that `document.createElement('isindex')` created an unknown element in Internet Explorer and Opera (and per spec), but worked in Firefox and Safari (before their HTML parser rewrites).

 The standard was then tweaked a few times to [support the `action` and `prompt` attributes](https://github.com/whatwg/html/commit/6b777fcdfda3412b4eb54dced551df732f962bb7), [remove the `<p>` from the macro](493eabd4d012e4269f0cb991b645ced97deecab0), [change the default label text](https://github.com/whatwg/html/commit/2ddd75fbb1430b1584bab38c0a8fe03d31790f0e), until ultimately in 2016, [`isindex` support was removed altogether](https://github.com/whatwg/html/commit/5c44abc734eb483f9a7ec79da5844d2fe63d9c3b).